mgonzalezgmz/blog/_projects/democratic-primaries-2020.md

 The 2020 Democratic primaries are the most crowded in decades.
 This poll tracker uses innovative statistical methods to asses the state of the race.

-This was the first project we developed outside of the CMS.
-To fetch the text we use our own fork of [ArchieML](http://archieml.org), with support for custom drop caps and small caps.
-The frontend uses Next.js and runs on AWS Lambda.
+This website runs outside of the CMS.
+To fetch the text we use our own fork of [ArchieML](http://archieml.org), with support for drop caps and small caps.
+We built the site using Next.js and AWS Lambda.